-Ian Playford appointed 20 September 2011.
+Ian Playford appointed 20 September 2011 to 31 July 2014

-lan joined Kingfisher in October 2009 as Group Property Director from Parkridge Holdings, a property development and investment group where he was CEO, Western Europe and Russia.
-Before joining Parkridge, lan spent five years at King Sturge and 12 years at Aviva as a fund manager.
+Ian joined Kingfisher in October 2009 as Group Property Director from Parkridge Holdings, a property development and investment group where he was CEO, Western Europe and Russia.
+Before joining Parkridge, Ian spent five years at King Sturge and 12 years at Aviva as a fund manager.